 Some course outlines require proctoring, you should consult the course outline of record to determine what is required and what is optional.

 Proctoring an exam for an online class can help provide an environment similar to that of a regular classroom.
 The proctor can properly identify the student and provide the conditions and tools necessary to ensure the integrity of the exam.

 There are numerous strategies for assessment in online classes that do not involve proctoring.
 Refer to the following for a survey of ideas about designing assessment activities to minimize cheating in online courses.

 What should I consider before proctoring an exam?

-Proctoring can help prevent circumventions of the normal test taking process.
+Proctoring can help prevent circumvention of the normal test taking process.
 However, proctoring of online exams involves more work for both the instructor and the student.

-It is important that online students always have the option of taking a proctored exam off campus.
-Many online students are remote from the campus, city and even state or country!
+Not all students will be able to come to campus and it is important that online students always be given the option of taking a proctored exam off site.
+Many online students are remote from the campus, city, state or even country!

-- Clearly note that exams will be proctored in the syllabus and online orientation letters.
-Include information on proctoring resources and explain clearly the process for a student to follow to obtain an authorized proctor.
+Instructors must clearly note that exams will be proctored in the syllabus and online orientation letters.
+Also they should include information on proctoring resources and explain clearly the process for a student to use the proctoring options specified in Proctoring Form A.

 There must be a reasonable amount of time for students to arrange for proctoring, including locating a proctor, having the instructor authorize the proctor, time for the proctor to complete the Proctor Agreement forms and allowing the instructor time to review the forms and communicate the test password to the proctor.